Country

 Legal instrument Key provision

 Act on Imprisonment (Fängelselag)An inmate may be granted to be separated from others on his or her own request if it is deemed appropriate.
 A consent for separation according to the first paragraph shall be reviewed as often as possible, but at least once a month.
 Inmates can be kept separated from each other temporarily if it is considered necessary to maintain order and safety.
 They may temporarily be kept separated from the others if considered necessary because an inmate is violent or intoxicated.
-A decision to separate an inmate from others shall be reviewed as often as possible, but at least every 10 days.
+However, if a placement in solitary confinement cannot be carried out at the current facility, a detainee can be placed in a Remand Prison for a maximum of 48 hours.
+A detainee may also be held separated from others if it is necessary to carry out a body inspection.
+A decision on placements in solitary confinement must be reviewed as often as possible, but at least every 10 days.

 NATIONAL PREVENTIVE MECHANISM RECOMMENDATIONS